+Based on the numerical results, we identified failure modes including buckling, inside overlap in the first stage of the process, as well as outside overlap that occurs on the upper surface of the flange during the second stage of extrusion.
 The results also helped determine the range of geometrical parameters that prevents the above defects from occurring.
 It was found that the key parameter that affects workpiece wall thickness and flange diameter is the initial distance of the movable sleeve from the fixed one.

 The experimental results confirm that the new method is an effective way of producing flanges on hollow parts.
 The flanges produced during one work cycle of the press have the desired shape and their height is over five times larger than thickness of the workpiece wall.
-It should be emphasized that the new method enables the production of flanges with relatively large diameters and/or heights, which is the main advantage of this method over other metal forming techniques.
+It should be emphasized that the new method enables producing flanges with relatively large diameters and/or heights, which is the main advantage of this method over other metal forming techniques.